 A number of distinct events will be featured as part of the 2018 Building a Better World Through Business series.

-On Tuesday March 20, Casey Gerald, co-founder of MBAs Across America (MBAx), will deliver a keynote address on "Purpose Is the New Bottom Line."
-Gerald has traveled the nation to discover how mission-driven entrepreneurs, far from Wall St. or Silicon Valley, were tackling the biggest challenges facing our communities.
+On Tuesday March 20, Casey Gerald, co-founder of MBAs Across America (MBAx), will deliver the keynote address entitled "Purpose Is the New Bottom Line."
+Gerald has traveled the nation to discover how mission-driven entrepreneurs, far from Wall St. or Silicon Valley, are tackling the biggest challenges facing our communities.
 He is currently writing his first book, There Will Be No Miracles Here, to be published by Riverhead Books.